hervit0/hervit0.github.io/index.md

       link: /docs/me/projects

 features:
-  - title: WFH, the end?
+  - title: I created a game that I can't beat
-    details: Why are we observing a surge of return to the office policy?
+    details: When Wordle and RGB have a kid.
-    link: /docs/articles/2025-07-18-first
+    link: /docs/articles/2025-08-01-argeebeedle
 ---